jospete/obsidize-rx-console/README.md

 > "Well that was unnecessary, we could have just used _console.log('test');_ right ...?"

+Not exactly -- the RxJS approach offers a few advantages:

+1. Unlike ```console.log()```, LogEvent instances carry _context_ about where the log came from, so we can infer more useful data in the output like what time the event happened and what class (AKA "logger name") it came from.
-Not exactly -- while this approach is a bit more round-about, the advantage is now that you can _also_ route events to a **file in cordova**, or to an **http server**, or just **buffer log events in memory**.
+2. Now you can _also_ route events to a **file in cordova**, or to an **http server**, or just **buffer log events in memory**.

-All of these log events are now being passed through RxJS, which means we now have the _nearly unlimited_ power of RxJS Observables at our disposal.
+3. All of these log events are now being passed through Observables, which means we now have the _nearly unlimited_ power of RxJS Observables at our disposal.

 ```typescript
 import { RxConsole, LogLevel } from '@obsidize/rx-console';